Washington Seminar Internships

 Students are currently required to complete 3 courses as program participants.

-3. POLI 399R - Internship Credit**All participants are required to complete 3 credit hours of POLI 399R but may increase to 6 or 9 credit hours.
+3. FHSS 399R - Internship Credit**All participants are required to complete 3 credit hours of FHSS 399R but may increase to 6 or 9 credit hours.
 This adjustment will include an increase in tuition and in coursework.

 -